 Conflicts can occur when the client and therapist have different value systems or when there are misunderstandings about the level of conversational intimacy.
 Engaging the right therapist—someone with whom you are comfortable and trust—is important in ensuring that you get the best treatment possible.

 Look for recommendations from your doctor or other healthcare providers, professional organizations, or friends.
-Health care professionals can also separate your physical problems from emotional ones.
-Laura M. went for a physical checkup when her anxiety over moving to a new city and the birth of her second child made her irritable and chronically fatigued.
+Healthcare professionals may be able to separate your physical problems from emotional ones.
+For example, Laura went for a physical checkup when her anxiety over moving to a new city and the birth of her second child made her irritable and chronically fatigued.

 Her primary care physician could find no physical difficulties, and instead recommended that she talk with someone about her concerns.